eileenrmartin/eileenrmartin.github.io/index.md

 * Visit the [prospective students page](https://eileenrmartin.github.io/prospectiveStudents/) for information on being a postdoctoral, graduate or undergraduate researcher with me

 * Recent and upcoming presentations:
-  * Feb.
-4, 2021, Heiland Lecture in Department of Geophysics at Colorado School of Mines
   * Apr.
-16, 2021, Seismo Lab Seminar in Division of Geological and Planetary Sciences at Caltech
-  * Apr.
 20, 2021, SSA Annual Meeting
   * Aug.
 2021, GAGE/SAGE Science Workshop

 * See materials from the DAS Workshop and Tutorial August 10, 12 and 17 which was co-led by Eileen Martin and Nate Lindsey, along with Scott Tyler, Dante Fratta, Herb Wang, Kasey Aderhold and Bob Woodward.
 [More information here.](https://www.iris.edu/hq/event/2020_DAS_Workshop)

-* Teaching in '20-'21:
+* Teaching in '21:
-  * Fall 2020, CMDA 3634 (2 sections, online)
-  * New hands-on introductory math research course, MATH 2984, in Spring 2021 "BEPUR: Broadening Engagement and Participation in Undergraduate Research" is being supported in part by a MAA Tensor Women and Mathematics Grant.
+  * New hands-on introductory math research course, MATH 2984, offered for the first time in Spring 2021 "BEPUR: Broadening Engagement and Participation in Undergraduate Research" is being supported in part by a MAA Tensor Women and Mathematics Grant.
 [More info on course website.](https://sites.google.com/vt.edu/bepur-math-2984/home)
-  * Note: BEPUR will be offered again in Fall 2022!
+  * BEPUR will be offered again in Fall 2021 and we have a few open spots!

 * Recent papers:
   * Recently submitted: K. Yost, A. Yerro, R.A.
 Green, E.R.
 Martin, J. Cooper, 2021, "MPM Modeling of Cone Penetrometer Testing for Multiple Thin-Layer Effects in Complex Soil Stratigraphy," under review.